j19sch/j19sch.github.io/posts/2024/20240701-addressing-the-moment-of-discovery.md

 While these first kind of test cases are important - they are the requirements after all, they are from a testing perspective less interesting.
 We know the thing we're building needs to do a certain thing.
 So the people designing it know, the people building it know, and the people testing it know.
 (With some luck these are essentialy the same people, working as a team.)

 For the second kind that's not the case.
 It's only through interacting with what we've built[^1], we discover what it does and decide if it should keep doing that.
 In a very real sense, we are discovering new requirements.
+That's why exploratory testing is key.
+To discover requirements that are impossible or impractical to discover in any other way.

+[^1]: As [Maaret Pyhäjärvi](https://maaretp.com/) says: we use the application as our [external imagination](https://exploratorytestingacademy.com/courses/index.html).

 And these can be input for new test cases in the first sense and for test automation.

-[^1]: As [Maaret Pyhäjärvi](https://maaretp.com/) says: we use the application as our [external imagination](https://exploratorytestingacademy.com/courses/index.html).

 # earlier exploratory testing is better

 # dividing up the work / where is expertise needed
 if the key of exploratory testing is in external imagination (noticing and deciding !heuristics!)